Vaccinations

 Childhood Vaccinations

-Childhood vaccinations are a crucial measure in preventing debilitating and potentially life threatening infections.
+Childhood vaccinations are a crucial measure in preventing debilitating and potentially life-threatening infections.
 The Australian National Immunisation Schedule is the result of extensive research and public policy that is designed to make sure all children stay healthy and well.
 It is important to make sure that as many children as possible are up to date with their vaccinations in order to protect them, their families and their contacts.

 Influenza Vaccines